What happens if we move from the property?

 Although solar PV systems are designed to be “plug and play” we would recommend that a service is undertaken every 2-3 years or so, just to make sure the system is running to optimum performance.
 Most manufactures include stipulations in their warranties that require systems to have a periodic service check.
 It is also quite commonly suggested by industry bodies.

-Will the panels or my roof be damaged by strong wind or hail?
+Will the panels on my roof be damaged by strong wind or hail?

 How long will the installation take?

-Depending upon the size and complexity of the system it should take no more than 1-2 days for a domestic sized installation.
+Depending on the size and complexity of the project it should take no longer than one or two days to install a domestic system.

 Can I install the panels myself?

-No, unless you’re MCS accredited.
+Not unless you are MCS accredited.
 In order to receive the FIT payments your system must be installed by an MCS accredited company.